nanxiaobei/retalk/docs/DOCUMENTATION.md

 type: `Object`

-An action is a function, it can be sync or async.
+A single action is a function, it can be sync or async.

-In an action, use `this.state` to get state, `this.setState` to set state.
+In an action, use `this.state` to get state, `this.setState` to update state.

 Like the syntax in a React component, but remember they are not the same.